Staying safe over summer

 Alcohol and other drugs

 Over summer, many of us will decide on whether to use alcohol or other drugs.
 Choosing to use alcohol and other drugs always involves risk of harm; it’s important to stay mindful about what can go wrong and what can help you to be safer.
 The NZ Drug Foundation has put together the Six Ways to be Safer for people choosing to use drugs or alcohol.

-You can find more information on understanding alcohol use in our Habits for Health section of the website.
+You can find more information on understanding alcohol use here.

 Scams will try to obtain personal and financial information from you.
 This might include: attempts to gain access to your passwords, requests to transfer money or prompts to enter your details into a pop-up link are telltale signs that something is likely amiss.
 Scammers may also do things like try to gain photos of your driver’s license or photo ID ‘as proof of identity’ whilst feigning interested in making an online purchase or ticket sale.

 You can find out how to report a scam and access more information on avoiding online scams via the NetSafe website.

 Never give out personal information like your address or financial information to someone you have met online and think carefully before adding a potential date on social media.
 Always meet in public and tell someone you trust where you are going.
 NetSafe has a wealth of additional resources and advice on online dating advice, as well as information on subjects such as nude sharing, deep fakes, and online porn use.